SAKTA and KAULA TANTRISM

 SAKTI means strength, power, feminine energy, it is the feminine manifestation of the divine.
 The veneration of the various forms of Shakti is widespread in India.

-Shiva in Mahanirvana Tantra describes it thus:
+Shiva in Mahanirvana Tantra describes it as follows:

 Tara: The Goddess who is guide, protector and savior.
 She who offers the ultimate knowledge that gives salvation (also known as Neel Saraswati).